cheryl1223/Data-mining/README.md

-# MapReduce
+# ENGG4030

-1. Run K-means on MapReduce
+1. Kmeans & Kmeans+PCA for MNIST using MapReduce
+2. Loglog & Hyperloglog for counting distinct data